DominicLiebel/GSDB/readme.md

 ### Configuration Files

-All hyperparameters are stored in YAML files:
+All hyperparameters are stored in a YAML file:

-- `configs/data_config.yaml`: Data processing parameters
 - `configs/model_config.yaml`: Model training hyperparameters

 ### Pre-trained Models